MEASUREMENT MODEL NONLINEARITY IN ESTIMATION OF DYNAMICAL SYSTEMS

 Additional Document Info

-The role of nonlinearity of the measurement model and its interactions with the uncertainty of measurements and geometry of the problem is studied in this paper.
-An examination of the transformations of the probability density function in various coordinate systems is presented for several astrodynamics applications.
-Smooth and analytic nonlinear functions are considered for the studies on the exact transformation of uncertainty.
-Special emphasis is given to understanding the role of change of variables in the calculus of random variables.
-The transformation of probability density functions through mappings is shown to provide insight in to understanding the evolution of uncertainty in nonlinear systems.
+Role of nonlinearity of the measurement model and its interactions with quality of measurements and geometry of the problem is coarsely examined.
+It is shown that for problems in astrodynamics several important conclusions can be drawn by an examination of the transformations of density function in various coordinate systems and choices of variables.
+Probability density transformations through nonlinear, smooth and analytic functions are examined and the role of change of variables in calculus of random variables is elucidated.
+It is shown that the transformation of probability density functions through mappings provides insight in to problems, a priori providing the analyst with an insight on the interaction of nonlinearity, uncertainty and geometry of estimation problems.
 Examples are presented to highlight salient aspects of the discussion.
-A sequential orbit determination problem is analyzed, where the transformation formula provides useful insights for making the choice of coordinates for estimation of dynamic systems.
+Finally, a sequential orbit determination problem is analyzed and the transformation formula is shown to be helpful in making the choice of coordinates for estimation of dynamic systems.